 The beauty of this surgery is that it is done through key-holes (using arthroscopy) and with easily available tools called chondral picks.

-The surgery is quick (typically lasting between 30-60 minutes), minimally invasive, and can have a significantly shorter recovery time than an arthroplasty (knee replacement).
+The surgery is quick (typically lasting between 30-60 minutes), minimally invasive, and can have a significantly shorter recovery time than an arthroplasty (knee replacement surgery in Singapore).

 A few caveats to select the right patient for this surgery:

 - The cartilage tear should be focal (confined) and not diffuse (throughout) the knee joint.

 - The alignment of the knee is favourable (usually neutral).
 It should not be too bowed or knock-kneed.

 - The patient should be less than 55 years old in order to have good cartilage regenerative potential.
 The surgeon can make exceptions to this guideline with regards to the age of the patient.

 Recent advances have allowed the surgeon to add a scaffold to cover up the cartilage defect after the microfracture has been done to keep the super-clot and the bone marrow cells within the defect.

 This allows concentration of the available cells and super-clot to give the best healing potential.